nchah/chrome-extension-starter/README.md

         - [Google Groups](https://groups.google.com/a/chromium.org/forum/#!forum/chromium-extensions)
         - [Stack Overflow](http://stackoverflow.com/tags/google-chrome-extension/info)

+## Developing

+The official documentation is quite extensive and up to date.
+Some recommendations:

+- The tutorials and docs to guide the learning process for developing extensions is ordered logically in a top down format.
+Start at the top and drill into details as you move down.
+- The [Sample Extensions](https://developer.chrome.com/extensions/samples) page is a great resource that provides many working extension examples.
+The main page is a long list so it's best to choose a few of the Chrome APIs you would like to work with and narrow down the search.

 ## Folders

 ### app-template

 - manifest.json
 - icon.png
 - popup.html
 - popup.js

 ### theme-template

 Documentation on creating themes is a bit limited so referencing the Chromium (which Chrome is built on) source is helpful https://src.chromium.org/viewvc/chrome/trunk/src/chrome/browser/themes/
 - manifest.json
 - images